danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

-# A Pragmatic Introduction To Dagger on Android
+# A Pragmatic Introduction To Dagger on Android: Part 1
 If you're like me starting out with Dagger, you may have had thoughts such as:

-**"What is Dagger?"**,
+***"What is Dagger?"***

-**"Why would I ever use this?"**,
+***"Why would I ever use this?"***

-**"Is it actually this hard to set up?"**
+***"Is it actually this hard to set up?"***

-These are valid questions and some that I have quite a bit of experience with now up this point.
+I'll attempt to answer all of these questions in this article before showing you how to implement Dagger in your own Android app in Part 2.

-In order to answer the first question, it would be helpful if we learned what dependency injection is first.
+In order to answer **"What is Dagger?"**, it would be helpful if we learned what dependency injection is first.

 ## What is Dependency Injection?
-To quote James Shore on his blog, *"The Art of Agile"*, "**“Dependency Injection” is a 25-dollar term for a 5-cent concept.
+James Shore worded it perfectly on his blog, *"The Art of Agile"*:

+**“Dependency Injection” is a 25-dollar term for a 5-cent concept.
-"Dependency Injection" sounds scary, but it refers to an extremely simple concept we're all familiar with: taking parameters.**"
+"Dependency Injection" sounds scary, but it refers to an extremely simple concept we're all familiar with: taking parameters.**

 **No really**, it's just taking parameters.
 Taking parameters in functions, taking parameters in constructors, mutable members(on a class).